From the book, "Where the Journey Ends."

 William and Lucy Slack

 Lewis was born in Maryland and moved to Indiana in 1822.
-They started the journey in a cart but this gave out and they were obliged to make the remainder of the distance on horseback and foot.
-Lewis married Malinda Shaffer in 1840.
-The couple had ten children.
+They started the journey in a cart but this gave out and they then traveled on horseback and foot.
+Lewis married Malinda Shaffer in 1840 and they had ten children.

 Two of the Clark daughters married and moved to O’Brien County.
 Malinda passed away in 1897, after which Lewis married her sister Sarah Shaffer Pitsenburger.
 Sarah died in 1911 and is buried in this cemetery.

 Lewis was a farmer and made a good living for himself and his family.
 He held several local offices.
 He was President of the Old Settlers Association He was also a noted abolitionist and was a station agent on the underground railway.